 In the Speed of Trust, Stephen Covey explains that trust can be rebuilt and is essential to create highly effective teams.
 There is a financial aspect of trust that can be a Tax or provide a Dividend.
 A lack of trust can tax your profits as people hold up progress due to bureaucracy and politics, by doing the same things twice because of a lack of communication, or not doing things at all.

 How much your team trusts each other will determine how successful your company will ever be in reaching your goals.
 Trust can be re-built and you can lead the effort by living in such a way that your team wants to trust you and each other.
-I can help you with this so email me at RobertH@REFdallas.com and lets get this going today.
+I can help if this is an area you need to improve with your team.
+Fill out this contact form below and let’s get this going today.
 Trust me – it will work.